TrueBlocks/trueblocks-docs/content/docs/chifra/other.md

 - Valid pairs include any pair from the public Poloniex's API here: https://poloniex.com/public?command=returnCurrencies.
-- `Note`: Due to restrictions from Poloniex, this tool retrieves only 30 days of data at a time.
+- Due to restrictions from Poloniex, this tool retrieves only 30 days of data at a time.
 You must repeatedly run this command until the data is up-to-date.

 **Source code**: [`tools/getQuotes`](https://github.com/TrueBlocks/trueblocks-core/tree/master/src/tools/getQuotes)

 ## chifra explore

-`chifra explore` opens Etherscan (and later other explorers - including our own) to the block, transaction hash, or Ethereum address you specify.
+`chifra explore` opens Etherscan (and other explorers -- including our own) to the block, transaction hash, or address you specify.
 It's a handy way to open EtherScan from the command line, nothing more.

 ### usage